-A crew has finished the race when the bow of its boat has reached the finish line between the two buoys.
-All crew members must start and finish the race.
+• A crew has finished the race when the bow of its boat has reached the finish line between the two buoys.

 Beach Finish

 - Where, a beach finish is provided, a crew shall have finished the race when one or more members of the crew has reached the line or touched the flag on the beach as required.
 For beach finish races all crew members must start and arrive at the beach. - For beach finishes the Race Committee Chairman together with the Organising Committee may adopt a penalty box approach close to the finish line whereby time penalties given during the race may be served before the runner is released to complete their run to the finish line.